gameoflord012/CruZ/Documents/ResourceManagerCruZ.md

 Resource can depend on multiple orther resources and also depend on Content (ie. which is the lowest dependency in hierachy).

-Content may depend on another content, by specify the content file name or the guid and its reference must in the same directory of its.
+Content may depend on another content, by specify the content file name or the guid and its dependency file must in the same.

 ## ResourceReader.cs